-INTRODUCTION TO BUSINESS .5 Elective 09-12

-In this course students will be introduced to a wide range of topics that impact the business-world and our economy.
-Students will be taking an indepth look into what it takes to run a successful business through a real-world simulation.
-We will be learning about business structures, social responsibility, business ethics, entrepreneurship, management, and business operations.
-Successful completion of this course with a C or better will earn credit through Western Technical College.

-BUSINESS COMUTER APPS .5 Elective 09-12

-This class will explore the advance features in Microsoft Office commonly used in the business world.
-We will learn how to efficiently use the many features in Word, Excel, and PowerPoint.
-This class will go beyond the basic skills taught in Computer Applications.
-Students will have the opportunity to take Microsoft Office Specialist (MOS) certification during this class.
-Successful completion of this course with a C or better will earn credit through Western Technical College.

-PRINCIPLES OF MARKETING .5 Elective 09-

-Introduce yourself to the exciting world of marketing!
-You will learn how products are brought from the idea stage to becoming available on store shelves.
+INTRODUCTION TO BUSINESS .5 Elective 09-12 In this course students will be introduced to a wide range of topics that impact the business-world a depth look into what it takes to run a successful business through a real-world simulation.
+We will be responsibility, business ethics, entrepreneurship, management, and business operations.
+BUSINESS COMUTER APPS .5 Elective 09-12 This class will explore the advanced features in Microsoft Office commonly used in the business w many features in Word, Excel, and PowerPoint.
+This class will go beyond the basic skills taught in opportunity to take Microsoft Office Specialist (MOS) certification during this class.
+PRINCIPLES OF MARKETING .5 Elective 09-12 Introduce yourself to the exciting world of marketing!
+You will learn how products are brought fro shelves.
 Everything from distribution to sales will be explored.
-This class will serve as an introduction to the principles, concepts, and theories of marketing, and how they are applied in everyday life.
-Successful completion of this course with a C or better will earn credit through Western Technical College.

-ACCOUNTING .5 Elective 11-12

-Accounting has many benefits regardless of a student's career choice.
-Through accounting simulations, students apply their knowledge of accounting to real-world situations.
-Upon completion of the course, students will have the basic understanding needed to succeed in future accounting courses.
-Successful completion of this course with a C or better will earn credit through Western Technical College.

-INTRODUCTION TO COMPUTER CODING .5 Elective 09-12

-Introduction to Computer Coding is a semester long course aimed at exposing students to the world of coding.
-Coding, the language of the future, is used in every piece of technology.
-Intro to Coding is intended for students with no previous background and teaches how to code in a fun and accessible way.
-We will cover the following topics: Problem Solving and Computing, Web Development, and Animations and Games

-PERSONAL FINANCE .5 Elective 11-12

-Personal Finance is a course designed to alert, inform and educate high school students in personal financial planning.
-The course presents the basic concepts of personal finance such as budgeting, credit, loans, etc. The class will help students learn to plan and manage the resources they now have and will have in the future, preparing them for real-life situations involving personal finance.
+This class will serve as an introduct marketing, and how they are applied in everyday life.
+ACCOUNTING .5 Elective 11-12 Accounting has many benefits regardless of a student's career choice.
+Through accounting simulat to real-world situations.
+Upon completion of the course, students will have the basic understanding 6 • PERSONAL FINANCE .5 Elective 1 1-12 Personal Finance is a course designed to alert, inform and educate high school students in personal concepts of personal finance such as budgeting, credit, loans, etc. The class will help students lear and will have in the future, preparing them for real-life situations involving personal finance.

-PUBLICATIONS DESIGN - YEARBOOK .5 Elective 11-12